sebapersson/PEtab.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://sebapersson.github.io/PEtab.jl/dev/)
 [![Build Status](https://github.com/sebapersson/PEtab.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/sebapersson/PEtab.jl/actions/workflows/CI.yml?query=branch%3Amain)

-PEtab.jl is a Julia package to setup ODE parameter estimation problems in Julia.
+PEtab.jl is a Julia package to create ODE parameter estimation problems in Julia.
 Parameter estimation problems can be directly imported if they are specified in the [PEtab](https://petab.readthedocs.io/en/latest/) standard format, alternatively problems can be directly specifed in Julia where the dynamic model can be provided as a [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) ODE-system or a [Catalyst](https://github.com/SciML/Catalyst.jl) reaction system.
-Once a problem has been parsed PEtab.jl provides wrappers to Optim, Ipopt, and Fides to perform efficient multi-start parameter estimation.
+Once a problem has been parsed PEtab.jl provides wrappers to Optim, Optimization, Ipopt, and Fides to perform efficient multi-start parameter estimation.

-In an extensive benchmark study, PEtab.jl was found to be 2-4 times faster than the [pyPESTO](https://github.com/ICB-DCM/pyPESTO) toolbox that leverages the [AMICI](https://github.com/AMICI-dev/AMICI) interface to the Sundials suite.
-For installation instructions, refer below.
+For importing SBML models (when the model is given in the PEtab standard format), [SBMLImporter.jl](https://github.com/sebapersson/SBMLImporter.jl) is used.
+In case you want to just import and simulate a SBML models, SBMLImporter supports many SBML features for ODE models.

+For installation instructions, see below.
 For additional details, the documentation contains a comprehensive list of all options and recommended settings for different model sizes.

 ## Installation